pouyabahri/network-automation/README.md

 ### Overview

 This project focuses on automating network configuration, management, and monitoring tasks using Ansible and Python.
-It simplifies repetitive network operations, enhances consistency, and reduces manual errors.
+It simplifies repetitive network operations, enhances consistency, and reduces human errors.

 ### Prerequisites